kayvanx/xc-forensic-toolkit/README.md

 #### Use Case 1: Calculate MUD/MUM Impact (Drill-Down)

-This workflow first finds the top malicious IPs and then counts the WAF actions associated with them.
-This is great for showing how Malicious User Mitigation (MUM) enhances WAF.
+This workflow first finds the top malicious IPs and then counts the actions from other security controls associated with them.
+This is great for showing how Malicious User Mitigation (MUM) enhances WAF, Rate Limit, Bot and etc.

 1.  **First Query (`./queries/step1_get_top_malicious_ips.json`)**: Finds top `SRC_IP` with `malicious_user_sec_event`.
 2.  **Second Query (`./queries/step2_count_waf_actions.json`)**: This step uses the malicious IPs to get a summary of WAF and other security layers actions, quantifying how many additional security events would have been blocked if MUD was in mitigation mode.